Skip to content

 AGVs will also transport inventory from long-term storage to forward-picking locations, making order-picking far more efficient for employees.
 This also means shipping and deliveries will be much more accurate.

-At first glance, AGVs will consistently guarantee increases in efficiency and productivity, providing optimised warehouse automation.
+At first glance, automated guided vehicles will consistently guarantee increases in efficiency and productivity, providing optimised warehouse automation.
 They are programmable, predictable, reliable and save time.
 Human workers oversee tasks and are provided with the correct goods and materials precisely when needed.

 Similarly, as they are automated, they are far less fallible than human workers.
-Reducing human error is a crucial way of improving efficiency and accuracy on the warehouse floor, helping minimise loss and downtime, alongside capturing improved resource utilisation.
+Reducing human error is a crucial way of improving efficiency and accuracy on the warehouse floor, minimising loss and downtime, alongside capturing improved resource utilisation.

 Other warehouse automation benefits AGVs generate include:

-Top-of-the-line AGVs include a wide variety of safety features designed to keep trucks moving throughout a warehouse without impacting the safety of workers.
+Top-of-the-line AGVs include various safety features designed to keep trucks moving throughout a warehouse without impacting worker safety.

 Downtime, shipping errors and safety risks can all be costly.
 AGV robots eliminate these costs by creating a consistent, visible and accurate working environment.